Foot pain is a common problem with a wide range of possible causes.

-This page summarises the main possible causes of pain in the foot, toes or heel (heel pain is covered in more detail separately).
+This page summarises some of the main causes of pain in the foot, toes or heel (heel pain is also covered in more detail separately).

 Common causes of foot pain